 Short Walk, ending in Falmer: 12 km (7.5 miles).
 3 to 3.5 hrs walking time.

 |Toughness||7 out of 10 (6 out of 10 for the Short Walk).|

 Different from walking the South Downs ridge, this route traverses north to south exploring hidden valleys, woods, open access and park land.
-The goal is the lively town of Brighton and the sea but first you will pass through the pretty village of Ditchling, walk over Ditchling Beacon, through Stanmer Park and the University of Sussex to Falmer, the only pub stop on the walk.
-There is a natural breaking off point at Falmer but those who persevere walking towards Brighton will be rewarded with a lovely view of the sea from kemp town Racecourse and an easy path into Brighton.
-The boardwalk, pier, seafront bars, Mediterranean cuisine, fish and chips or oysters and champagne and the Lanes await you.
+The goal is the lively town of Brighton and the sea but first you will pass through the pretty village of Ditchling, walk over Ditchling Beacon, through Stanmer Park, passing Stanmer House, then through the University of Sussex campus to Falmer, the pub stop on the walk.
+There is a natural breaking off point at Falmer but those who persevere walking towards Brighton will be rewarded with a lovely view of the sea from Kemp Town Racecourse and an easy path into Brighton.
+The boardwalk, pier, seafront bars, Mediterranean cuisine, fish and chips or oysters and champagne and The Lanes (eclectic shops) await you.

 |Shortening the Walk||You can shorten the walk by

-Falmer Train Station is 750 mtrs from the Swan Inn; Falmer Station is on the south side of the A27 but can be accessed by pedestrians from both sides.
+For those concluding their walk at Falmer, the railway station is 750 metres from the Swan Inn; Falmer Station is on the south side of the A27 but can be accessed by pedestrians from both sides.
 Either through an underpass at the entrance to University of Sussex, or by footpath through the grounds of the Univ. of Brighton on the south side.
-You could also walk along the A27 on the south side but this is not recommended.
-Trains to Brighton run every 15 minutes on Saturdays, every half hour on Sundays at :25 and :52
+Trains to Brighton run every 15 minutes on weekdays and every half hour on Sundays.

 Buses to Brighton : Bus 25 every 10 mins (15 mins Sun) from Falmer Village South (Univ of Brighton side)